fsharp/fslang-design/RFCs/FS-1028-Implement Async.StartImmediateAsTask.md

 * [ ] Details: [under discussion]
 * [ ] Implementation: [In progress]

+w
 # Summary
 [summary]: #summary
-Implement Async.StartImmediateAsTask function to Async module in order to better interop with C# async-await.
+Implement **Async.StartImmediateAsTask** function to the **Async** module in order to better interop with C# async-await keywords.

 # Motivation
 [motivation]: #motivation

-Current functions in async method does not allow starting a task immediately.
-Async.StartImmediate, only starts the async workflow without returning a value, where as Async.StartAsTask creates a new task on a new thread.
-Async.StartImmediateAsTask starts a task immediately however this task start running in the current thread and can return a result.
+Current functions in the **Async** module does not allow starting a BCL Task "immediately". **Async.StartImmediate**, starts an async workflow immediately but returning unit, thus making it unconvertible to a Task, whereas **Async.StartAsTask** creates a new Task on a new thread. **Async.StartImmediateAsTask** would start a Task immediately however unlike the existing methods, this Task starts running within the current thread and also it can return a result which is wrapped into a Task.
-This is the preferred solution for interacting existing C# async-await structures that expect you to return a Task.
+This is the preferred way for interacting with the C# async-await keywords that expect you to return a "started" Task but does not expect you to create thread.

 # Detailed design
 [design]: #detailed-design

-To implement this feature, we can make use of Async.StartWithContinuations function, that can be wrapped inside a TaskCompletionSource.
+For this feature, we can make use of **Async.StartWithContinuations** function that can be wrapped inside a **TaskCompletionSource**.
-Since Async.StartWithContinuations start immediately and we are able to extract the result as a continuation.
+Since **Async.StartWithContinuations** starts an async workflow immediately and also we are able to extract the result as a continuation.

 Example code: